A time-like window into tensionless worldsheets: Introduction

 It has long been speculated (e.g., see \cite{Francia:2007qt}) that the distinction between closed and open strings becomes blurred as soon as the tensionless limit is approached.
 Bagchi et al. in \cite{Bagchi:2015nca,Bagchi:2019cay} provided a concrete demonstration of how an open string description and related symmetries emerge from closed strings in the tensionless limit, which is contrary to the conventional wisdom.
 They discovered the existence of a Bose-Einstein condensation of all perturbative closed string degrees of freedom onto the emergent open string, further speculating a new phase transition at the point of vanishing string tension \cite{Bagchi:2019cay}.
 Furthermore, a picture of ``null string complementarity'' has been observed for accelerated Rindler worldsheets approaching their tensionless limit \cite{Bagchi:2020ats,Bagchi:2021ban}.
 Interestingly, all these manifestations of the closed-to-open string transition are deeply connected to strings near the Hagedorn temperature where a novel phase transition introduces new degrees of freedom \cite{Atick:1988si}.
 At this extreme high-temperature limit of string theory, strings effectively become tensionless \cite{Pisarski:1982cn,Olesen:1985ej}, favoring the formation of long strings over heating up a gas of strings \cite{Bowick:1989us,Giddings:1989xe}.
-Building on these insights, we aim to extend the Carrollian analysis of inertial (Minkowski) and accelerated (Rindler) worldsheets to the tensionless dynamics of a time-evolving, i.e., Kasner worldsheet.
+Recently, investigation of the non-inertial worldsheets at the quantum level has become a center of interest \cite{Bagchi:2024tyq}.
+However, to date, there has been no independent or intrinsic investigation of tensionless physics on time-evolving worldsheets as a novel non-inertial branch, in contrast to the established framework based on the null or Carrollian limit of Rindler worldsheets studied in \cite{Bagchi:2020ats,Bagchi:2021ban}.
+Building on these insights, we aim to extend the existing Carrollian analysis of inertial (Minkowski) and accelerated (Rindler) worldsheets to the tensionless dynamics of a time-evolving worldsheet---referred to as the `Milne worldsheet' in this paper.

+More precisely, the aim of this work is motivated by the following critical aspects and fundamental questions that remain unexplored: